emixa-d/antioxidant-fallback/README.md

 # Changelog

+2022-05-12:
-2022-05-12: source code location of binaries can now be inferred.
+   source code location of binaries can now be inferred.
 Previously, only src/main.rs was understood as default and crates had to set the 'target' field explicitely.
 But not all crates do that, e.g. rust-alloc-no-stdlib@2.

+   'set-platform-independent-manifest-variables' doesn't barf anymore on versions like 1.2.3+4.5.6, allowing rust-bzip2-sys to compile.